 Once the court is satisfied that each party’s financial affidavit is accurate and complete, it will make a decision on property division and maintenance before dissolving the marriage.

 If you live in Brookfield and are filing for divorce or have already begun the process and need to submit a financial affidavit, please contact the Arami Law Office at (312) 212-1399.
-We will help you set up a free consultation with a dedicated attorney who can attempt to address all of your questions and concerns.
+We will help you set up a consultation with a dedicated attorney who can attempt to address all of your questions and concerns.

 How did we do?